voxpupuli/puppet-extlib/README.md

 This module provides functions that are out of scope for [stdlib](https://github.com/puppetlabs/puppetlabs-stdlib).
-Some of them are even intristically tied to stdlib.
+Some of them are even intrinsically tied to stdlib.

 ##Setup